-Enhancement of the zero-error capacity of classical channels using shared entanglement was previously explored by Cubitt \textit{et al.} \cite{Cubitt2010}.
-Subsequent analyses by Yadavalli and Kunjwal \cite{Yadavalli2022} have clarified an important restriction of that protocol: capacity enhancement there requires the confusability graph to be isomorphic to an orthogonality graph built from \textit{disjoint} Kochen Specker basis sets.
-Consequently, the Cubitt \textit{et al.} scheme does not yield an advantage for channels whose confusability graphs are not of this special form, including graphs associated with the Cabello \textit{et al.} construction \cite{CABELLO1996183} or other state independent contextual sets that remain KS colorable.
-Our protocol overcomes this limitation.
-In particular, we demonstrate superadditivity for noisy classical channels whose confusability graphs coincide with the orthogonality graph \`a la Cabello \textit{et al.}, as well as for a family of channels whose confusability graphs coincide with a state independent contextuality set despite being KS colorable \cite{Xu2015}.
+Enhancement of the zero-error capacity of classical channels using shared entanglement was previously explored by Cubitt \textit{et al.} \cite{Cubitt2010}. {Subsequent analyses by Yadavalli and Kunjwal \cite{Yadavalli2022} identified an important limitation of that protocol: capacity enhancement is possible only when the channel hypergraph arises from a \emph{disjoint} Kochen–Specker basis set.
+Consequently, the Cubitt \textit{et al.} scheme offers no advantage for channels whose hypergraphs do not have this structure, including those associated with the Cabello \textit{et al.} construction \cite{CABELLO1996183} or other state-independent contextuality sets that remain KS-colorable.
+Our protocol overcomes this limitation.} In particular, we demonstrate superadditivity for noisy classical channels whose hypergraphs coincide with those arising from the construction of Cabello \textit{et al.}, as well as for a family of channels constructed from a state-independent contextuality set that is nevertheless KS-colorable \cite{Xu2015}.
 Here, we also showed that a three-level quantum channel is the minimal assisting resource capable of producing this superadditivity.

 This work suggests several directions for future study.
 Although Kochen–Specker contextuality is necessary for an orthogonality graph to support superadditivity when interpreted as a confusability graph, it is not sufficient within our present framework.
 Developing quantum schemes that realize superadditivity for more general contextual graphs remains open.
 Furthermore, in our construction the number of perfectly transmitted messages is bounded by the size of vertex set of the confusability graph.
-Whether this bound can be surpassed is an open question.
+Whether this bound can be surpassed remains an open question.